 Dr. Joseph Warren became the situational leader of the patriotic cause.
 He dispatched Paul Revere and William Dawes to spread the alarm that the British were on the move the night of April 18, 1775.

-Samuel Adams was uninterested in money.
+Samuel Adams was the leader of the early American rebellion.
+He was uninterested in money.
 He failed as a tax collector and neglected his father’s brewery.

 Paul Revere rode to spread the alarm and deliver news for the Massachusetts Provincial Congress throughout New England on many, many occasions other than the night of April 18, 1775.